OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_modules.rst

 waiting for ajax etc.

 NOTE: This codeception module needs the WebDriver and the Db module to be enabled as well.
-WebDriver and Db module are standardCodeception modules.
+WebDriver and Db module are standard Codeception modules.
 They need some parameters like the shop url or database credentials to work.
 Parameters can be supplied as :ref:`described here <oxid_codeception_module_parameters>`.

 .. code::